gladstone28/HOW-TO-MAKE-A-SKATEBOARD-FROM-BAMBOO/README.md

 Your bamboo skateboard is now ready for use!

-**Now Quality Solutions Limited recommends the following videos as a practical way to guide you on the way to nake your own Bamboo Skateboard depending on your wood working experience**
+**Now Quality Solutions Limited recommends the following videos as a practical way to guide you on the way to making your own Bamboo Skateboard depending on your wood working experience**

-See following video:
+See following videos:

 HOW TO MAKE A SKATEBOARD FROM BAMBOO!!!